 Eating disorders initially develop due to some sort of unmet need, belief, and/or underlying trauma.
 It is common for people with anorexia nervosa who restrict their food or over-exercise to feel the need to be in control all of the time (possibly because other aspects of their life feel out of control).
 It is common for people with binge eating disorder to feel as if they may need a quick escape from incredibly distressing feelings.
 Though these are just generalizations and may not be true for everyone, whatever the reason is behind the disordered eating, it developed at some point in the person’s life to serve as a coping mechanism.
 I put a lot of emphasis on self-compassion and teaching my clients that they didn’t do anything wrong or bad by engaging in disordered eating; the behaviors were trying to protect them from distressing feelings, in perhaps the only way that they knew how to at the moment.
 I like to make it clear that shame is never a component of my treatment (nor should it be in any therapy!).

 Once we identify how the client was feeling when they began the disordered eating behaviors, then we can begin to target and work through these feelings and memories in EMDR.
 For example, a client may say that they started restricting their food intake when they just felt as if so many things in their life were out of their control, so then the need to control something (i.e. food, body) became prevalent.
 With EMDR and eating disorders, we would explore when these thoughts and feelings of lack of control first started in their lives.
 Perhaps that feeling has continued and therefore the eating disorder has continued to serve as a coping mechanism up until this point.
 EMDR is so helpful because not only do we explore and work through the client’s past, but we also work through present and future triggers.
 Once we have processed the eating disorder behaviors and negative beliefs through EMDR, the brain will feel less of a need to utilize these behaviors.
+If you would like to discuss how EMDR could help you with eating disorders then contact me for a free 15 minute phone consultation.
+I am licensed to provide online EMDR therapy in California, Utah and Florida.

 What Else Does EMDR Help With?